yotf/NodeR-parse/README.md

 This code was used for analyzing measurements of a LoRa network deployed in Rennes using Kerlink LoRa IoT stations and custom-made LoRa motes.
 The network deployment, the measurement and the results is described in more detail in https://hal-institut-mines-telecom.archives-ouvertes.fr/hal-01331966/document

-Some of the data that was gathered and parsed by the parse_nodeR.py was visualized using Google maps and is available on the following link https://www.google.com/maps/d/viewer?mid=1_-30lffhl8i49GLAaq-KUkrWtE8 (note that a Google account is needed to access and be able to interact with it fully.
+Some of the data that was gathered and parsed by the parse_nodeR.py was visualized using Google maps and is available on https://drive.google.com/open?id=1KAY6VJWBaKZFR1mcLJtfO1w1WnU&usp=sharing and https://drive.google.com/open?id=1_-30lffhl8i49GLAaq-KUkrWtE8&usp=sharing (note that a Google account is needed to access and be able to interact with it fully.
 Sorry to all affected )

 All data will soon be available also on github.